dxdxdt/proone/doc/htbt.md

 The codes represent the target arch of the compiler output.
 They coincide with the default target of modern compilers like GCC or Clang.
-For example, the I686 output will run on later versions of x86 arches, say Pentium 4.
-But it won't run on older version of x86 CPUs like P5.
-I686 is chosen because the Linux kernel dropped support for P5 and older arches a long time ago.
+For example, the I686 target("-m32") will run on later versions of x86 arches, say Pentium 4.
+But it won't run on older version of x86 CPUs such as P5.
+I686 is chosen because the Linux kernel dropped support for P5 and older arches a long time ago(hence "-m32" target being P6).
 The same reasoning applies to other arches that the Heartbeat protocol defines.

 More on arch codes in [dev_notes](dev_notes.md).